yongdd/langevin-fts/README.md

         "(A4)B":5
         "((A4)B5)A":4
         ```
+  5. When 'use_superposition' is set to 'True', the modified diffusion equation to compute partital partition functions faster by it exploiting the superposition principle.
+This approach was first introduced in [*Macromolecules* **2019**, 52, 1794] for bottle-brushs (see appendix) and it is generalized in this library.
+Me and their implemention are almost optimal for bottle-brushs.

 #### Scheduling for the Parallel Computations
   1. If one partial partition function is independent of the other partial partition function.
 They can be computed in parallel.
 For instance, the partial partition function and the complementary partial partition function of AB diblock copolymers can be computed in parallel.
 However, scheduling partial partition function computations for a mixture of arbitrary acyclic branched polymers is a complex problem.
 This library uses a simple `greedy algorithm`.
 Among the unique keys, find one whose dependencies will be resolved first and put it into a stream (one of the CPUs for CPU version or one of the cuFFT batches for CUDA version) whose scheduled computations will be completed first.
 Repeat this process until every unique keys are scheduled.
 This approach is heuristic and is not guaranteed to minimize the makespan.
 As far as I know, scheduling tasks to minimize the makespan is an NP-hard problem.